 The liberal European order that emerged after World War II and spread after the collapse of the Soviet Union has been under attack from both within and without in recent years.
 The European Union—the ultimate expression of the European project—had long been a convenient punching bag for opportunistic politicians in many of its member countries, as anti-EU sentiment was integrated into the broader populist platform of protectionism and opposition to immigration.
 But the European debt crisis in the early 2010s, followed by the refugee crisis in 2015, fueled the rise of far-right and populist parties across Europe, and for a time raised questions about the union’s long-term survival.
 The shocking outcome of the U.K.’s Brexit referendum in 2016 added to those concerns.

 Although the populist wave that once seemed like an existential threat to the union has since subsided, vestiges of it remain.
-Illiberal governments hold power in Hungary and Poland, and a far-right candidate once again reached the second round of France’s presidential election this year.
-And Italy’s elections in September resulted in its first far-right government since the fascist dictatorship of Benito Mussolini.
+An illiberal government holds power in Hungary, and until recently the same was true of Poland.
+And a far-right candidate once again reached the second round of France’s presidential election in 2022.
+Far-right parties have entered or support governments in Finland and Sweden, and Italy’s elections in September resulted in its first far-right government since the fascist dictatorship of Benito Mussolini.

 Even as leaders like French President Emmanuel Macron and German Chancellor Olaf Scholz have fended off challenges from right-wing opposition parties at home, they have also sought to position Europe as an independent pole in an increasingly multipolar world.
 To achieve that goal, however, the EU will have to overcome its internal divisions and bat down external threats to articulate a coherent collective foreign and security policy backed by a credible military deterrent.